Such Tweet Sorrow: Juliet Capulet

-A shy gentle 15-year-old girly girl who likes to stay at home and hang out with her sister Jess who is also her best friend.
+A shy, gentle 15-year-old girly girl who likes to stay at home and hang out with her sister Jess, who is also her best friend.
 She is very innocent and seems to have little experience with anything to do with the real world.
-She likes singing and making music on her guitar other than that she is a typical teen and enjoys Twilight and Robert Pattinson.
-Her father is very strict and she is not allowed very much but her personality is set to obey most of the time and she enjoys being at home in her room.
+She likes singing and making music on her guitar.
+Other than that, she is a typical teen and enjoys Twilight and Robert Pattinson.
+Her father is very strict and she is not allowed much, but she obeys him, using her room as a safe place.
 She doesn't seem to be very popular and doesn't have so many friends besides her sister.
-As she was still too young to know about the events going on the feud between the Capulets and the Montagues seems strange to her.
+As she was still too young to know about the events going on, the feud between the Capulets and the Montagues seems strange to her.

 Jess Capulet

 She is a 23-year-old trainee solicitor at a corporate law firm.
 She is very driven and hardworking.
 She always has a project going on and is always taking on extra work.
-Currently she is training for the London marathon.
-Since their mother died she has been the mother for her younger siblings that's why they nicknamed her 'nurse'.
+Currently she is training for the London Marathon.
+Since their mother died, she has cared for her younger siblings, earning her the nickname 'nurse'.
 She lives on her own and has a small apartment in a nearby town.
-She tries to keep the family together and keeps close contact to her sister and dad and her brother too.
-As the oldest she has the most memories of their mother and still blames Montague Sr. for her death.
+She tries to keep the family together and keeps close contact to her sister, dad, and brother.
+As the oldest, she has the most memories of their mother, and still blames Montague Sr. for her death.

 Tybalt Capulet

-At the age of seven his mother died, his dad remarried hastily and he was shipped off to boarding school.
-He has been angry at everybody in his family and also at life ever since.
-But most of all he is angry at Montague Sr. who he thinks is to blame for all this mess.
-Without him the accident would have never happened and his mother would still be alive.
-Other than that he portrays this anger within his behavior in school, where he is about to be expelled, and with everybody else in his way.
+At the age of seven, his mother died, and his dad remarried hastily before he was shipped off to boarding school.
+He's consistently angry at everybody in his family and at life ever since.
+But most of all, he is angry at Montague Sr., who he thinks is to blame for all this mess.
+Without him, the accident would have never happened and his mother would still be alive.
+Other than that, he portrays this anger within his behavior in school, where he is about to be expelled.
 The only place he seems to calm down is at Laurence's coffee shop.
-Laurence seems like a mentor to him but he also provides him with dope.
-If it was not for that Tybalt would have nowhere to go.
+Laurence seems like a mentor to him but, he also provides him with dope.
+If it was not for that, Tybalt would have nowhere to go.